bogeta11040/todolist-app/README.md

-# To-do list / Tasks manager
+# To-do list / Task manager

 Simple to-do list that lets you add tasks, assign them to specific people and modify or delete them.
 Single-page application (SPA) made with vanilla JS, some CSS and HTML.